Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Shared-Signing.md

 - **One-time signing** -- after signing or declining, participants are automatically downgraded to read-only access and cannot re-sign
 - **Certificate validation** -- uploaded certificates are validated at submission time.
 Trust chain validation is configurable (see [Certificate Signing](./Certificate-Signing.md))
 - **Audit trail** -- all participant actions are recorded (viewed, signed, declined) with timestamps
-- **Post-finalization cleanup** -- wet signature images, certificate files, and passwords are permanently removed from the database after finalization.
-Only the final signed PDF is retained
+- **Post-finalization cleanup** -- uploaded certificate files, their passwords and stored wet-signature images are removed from the server automatically.
+The session record and the original file are kept

 ---